A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Discussion

-Methodologically, these results indicate that comparisons between temporal dropout risk model families in Learning Analytics gain substantially from harmonized, multi-dimensional protocols, as opposed to isolated metrics or cross-study synthesis under heterogeneous settings \cite{Farhood2024ComparativeAI,Olson2017PMLB}.
-This also places the paper in direct dialogue with recent survival-evaluation arguments that caution against single-metric reading and instead recommend evaluation layers that remain explicit about what each metric validates and what it does not \cite{Lillelund2025StopChasingCIndex}.
-Substantively, dropout risk in this context appears as a process structured by temporal signal---early participation, activity intensity, weekly progression, and recent disengagement---and this conclusion is supported consistently by both ablation and explainability analyses, with both converging on temporal dominance across all eight representative families and both arms \cite{Mubarak2020InteractionLogs,Marcolino2025MoodleLogs}.
+Methodologically, these results suggest that comparisons between temporal dropout risk models in Learning Analytics may benefit from unified, multi-dimensional protocols, as opposed to isolated metrics or cross-study synthesis under heterogeneous settings \citep{Farhood2024ComparativeAI}.
+This also places the paper in direct dialogue with recent survival-evaluation arguments that caution against single-metric reading and instead recommend evaluation layers that remain explicit about what each metric validates and what it does not \citep{Lillelund2025StopChasingCIndex}.
+Substantively, dropout risk in this context appears as a process structured by temporal signal (early participation, activity intensity, weekly progression, and recent disengagement), and this conclusion is supported consistently by both ablation and explainability analyses, with both converging on temporal dominance across all eight representative models and both families \citep{Marcolino2025MoodleLogs}.

-The leading position of Random Survival Forest in the comparable arm is consistent with findings from neutral survival benchmarks on non-educational datasets.
-Kvamme et al.~\cite{Kvamme2019TimeToEvent} evaluated RSF, Cox, DeepSurv, and DeepHit across several standard clinical survival datasets and found RSF to be persistently competitive, though model leadership varied by dataset and scoring rule.
-Herrmann et al.~\cite{Herrmann2021SurvivalBenchmark} conducted a large-scale comparison of survival methods on low-dimensional data and likewise found tree-based ensembles to rank among the top-performing families, particularly in datasets with moderate to strong signal-to-noise ratios.
+The leading position of Random Survival Forest in Family~B is consistent with findings from neutral survival benchmarks on non-educational datasets.
+Kvamme~et~al.~\citep{Kvamme2019TimeToEvent} evaluated RSF, Cox, DeepSurv, and DeepHit across several standard clinical survival datasets and found RSF to be persistently competitive, though model leadership varied by dataset and scoring rule.
+Burk~et~al.~\citep{Herrmann2021SurvivalBenchmark} conducted a large-scale neutral comparison of survival methods on low-dimensional data and likewise found tree-based ensembles to be competitive with the Cox baseline, particularly in datasets with moderate to strong signal-to-noise ratios.
 The consistency between the present OULAD result and these external references strengthens the interpretation that RSF's discrimination advantage reflects algorithmic characteristics rather than dataset-specific artifact.
-That said, model rankings in those neutral benchmarks varied across datasets and metrics, indicating that replication of the present benchmark on other educational datasets remains a necessary step before generalizing the comparable-arm hierarchy beyond the shared-context OULAD setting.
+That said, model rankings in those neutral benchmarks varied across datasets and metrics, indicating that replication of the present benchmark on other educational datasets remains a necessary step before generalizing the Family~B hierarchy beyond the shared-context OULAD setting.